Flags, symbols and identifiers

 You’ll still need a GB sticker when travelling in Europe if you display one of these national flags and identifiers.

 The flag must be above the identifier.
-You can’t have the flag or letters on the number plate margin, and neither can be more than 50 millimetres wide.
+You cannot have the flag or letters on the number plate margin, and neither can be more than 50 millimetres wide.

-If you display the Euro symbol and Great Britain (GB) national identifier on your number plate, then you won’t need a separate GB sticker when travelling within the European Union.
+If you display the Euro symbol and Great Britain (GB) national identifier on your number plate, then you will not need a separate GB sticker when travelling within the European Union.

 The Euro symbol must: